abrasive/shairport/README.md

 The `-B`, `-E` and `-w` options allow you to specify a program to execute before (`-B`) and after (`-E`) Shairport Sync plays.
 This is to facilitate situations where something has to be done before and  after playing, e.g. switching on an amplifier beforehand and switching it off afterwards.
 Use the `-w` option for Shairport Sync to wait until the respective commands have been completed before continuing.
 Please note that the full path to the programs must be specified, and script files will not be executed unless they are marked as executable and have the standard `#!/bin/...` first line.
 (This behaviour may be different from other Shairports.)

-The `-V` option gives you version information about  Shairport Sync and then quits.
+* The `-V` option gives you version information about  Shairport Sync and then quits.

-The `-k` option causes Shairport Sync to kill an existing Shairport Sync daemon and then quit.
+* The `-k` option causes Shairport Sync to kill an existing Shairport Sync daemon and then quit.
 You need to have sudo privileges for this.

-The `-v` option causes Shairport Sync to print some information and debug messages.
+* The `-v` option causes Shairport Sync to print some information and debug messages.

-The `-d` option causes Shairport Sync to properly daemonise itself, going into the background.
+* The `-d` option causes Shairport Sync to properly daemonise itself, going into the background.
 You may need sudo privileges for this.

 Apart from arguments of Shairport Sync, there are also arguments for controlling the ALSA audio library.
 ALSA arguments follow a `--` on the command line -- see the examples below for layout of command line.

 These are important because her you specify the actual audio device you wish to use and you give Shairport Sync important information about the capabilities of the device.
 The important ALSA arguments are:

-The `-d` option which allows you to specify the audio device to use.
-Typical values would be `default` (default), `hw:0`, `hw:1`, etc. The importance of this setting is obvious.
+* The `-d` option which allows you to specify the audio device to use.
+Typical values would be `default` (default), `hw:0`, `hw:1`, etc.

 The following two settings are very important for maximum performance.
 If your audio device has a hardware mixer and volume control, then Shairport Sync can use it to give faster response to volume and mute control and it can offload some work from the processor, potentially allowing a slower processor to work.

-The `-t` option allows you to specify the type of audio mixer -- `software` (default) or `hardware`.
+* The `-t` option allows you to specify the type of audio mixer -- `software` (default) or `hardware`.

-The `-c` option allows you to specify the name of the volume control on the hardware mixer.
+* The `-c` option allows you to specify the name of the volume control on the hardware mixer.

 The init script at `/etc/init.d/shairport-sync` has a bare minimum set of options (see line 60):